Episode 7: The Court of Miracles

 This episode is a François focused episode, Oh joy of joys…

 See no one likes François’ poetry except a group of mean thieves who get in François’ good graces by praising his poetry.
 They only do this so they can rob Notre Dame.
 GASP!
 Also in this alternative time-line the Magna Carta is at Notre Dame.
 I have no words for this.
 I’m out of words.

 The most important thing that the thieves steal is a book of the King’s memoirs which holds state secrets which means the state of France is in jeopardy.
 So at the near 15 minute mark Frollo’s villain senses tingle and he gets in on the plot.
-Oh Cartoonishly Evil Magician Frollo-type you never cease to disappoint.
+Oh Cartoonishly Evil Magician Frollo-type, you never cease to disappoint.
 Never.

 Anyway the book is retrieved and brought back to Notre Dame and François learns his lesson.
 Not a lesson in writing decent poetry but trusting people who praise you for nefarious reasons.

 A highlight of this episode was as François was returning the book to the office, Quasimodo does a swivel chair reveal this BUT since the show knows that swivel chairs were not a thing there is a chair scraping across the floor sound effect.
 It just made me smile.

 Also here is a handy formula for how an average episode goes, Thieves + Frollo + France or the World in danger x Dennis + François’ bad poetry x Quasimodo is super awesome = An Average Episode of The Magical Adventures of Quasimodo

 All in all not a fan of this episode but maybe François is better in smaller doses.

 It’s Halloween.
 It’s pretty much Halloween and if you thought we would get some spooky magical adventures for this episode well then you’re a bigger Fool than the King/Pope of Fools.